rebelice/UNIX-System-Programming-Project/Pthreads/README.md

 						void *arg);
 ```

-- Return 0 if OK, error number on failure.
+- This function returns 0 if OK or error number on failure.
 - The memory location pointed to by `thread` is set to the thread ID.
 - The `attr` argument is used to customize various thread attributes.
 - The new thread starts running at the address of the `start_toutine`.